lokanx-home-assistant/imessage-rest-service/README.md

 # imessage-rest-service

 A REST service that will transform incomming data and send it as imessages.

-This service only runs on Mac OS X and needs native message application installed (and logged into an iCloud account) The numbers that you want to send to needs to be stored under a contact in your address book.
+This could for example be used together with Home Assistant REST notify integration.

-The messages will be sent as logged in user in message application.
+This service only runs on Mac OS X and needs native messages application installed (and logged into an iCloud account) The numbers that you want to send to needs to be stored under a contact in your address book.

-This could be used together with Home Assistant REST notify integration
+The messages will be sent as logged in user in messages application.
+If using for home automation notifying, I suggest you create a seoarate "system" iCloud account to separate messages from real persons.

 ### Run:
 1. Deploy this code to a server (with Mac OS X as OS) running Node.js